Terral King

 I have been Invensys trained in Foxboro I/A "Introduction to Configuration", AIM* AT (historian hardware/software", and "Equipment Maintenance" I have been through vendor classes like ControlSoft's "Loop Tuning", and Emerson's "Model 500 Gas Chromatograph" and "Mon2000 Software".
 I enjoy learning whatever I can, and our company has a "Learning Management System" available through the company intranet, and during breaks I have availed myself of some great "extra" training in process, operations, and the Microsoft Office suite.

 My life has been an incredible adventure, I have had three careers in my short life and all of them have been incredible.
-I don't think I will change careers again though, I feel at home with process control, but if other companies have a place for me that can give me a bigger slice of the world, I want to talk with them.
 My needs are met, my wants are mostly met, so it will take one whale of a great opportunity to pry me out of where I am at.
 If you are here looking at this though, you likely have an application from me in your hands and that means I think you HAVE that whale of an opportunity.

 Let's talk!